pemadolker/pemadolker.github.io/_posts/2024-06-04-DBS_FlippedClass12.md

 - Fast Restart: Crucial due to loading the entire database into memory during recovery.
 - Parallel Recovery: Utilizes multiple CPU cores to speed up recovery.

-### Dblogging
+### Db logging
-Dblogging refers to the process of writing detailed logs within a database system.
+Db logging refers to the process of writing detailed logs within a database system.

 - Why is Dblogging Important?